Labaroche

 Labaroche ([labaʁɔʃ]; Zell) is a commune in the Haut-Rhin department in Grand Est in north-eastern France.

 It is located in the Vosges mountains at an average altitude of 750 m.
-There is a post-office, a bank, several hotels, a little super-market, a salon de the, 2 boulangeries, and an interesting museum, Le Musée des métiers du bois.
+There is a post-office, a bank, several hotels, a little super-market, a salon de thé, 2 boulangeries, and a museum, Le Musée des métiers du bois.
 To the south of the village, on top of a mountain called Petit Hohnack, stands the ruin of a medieval castle.